AIDA (international space cooperation): Hera

 Hera is the European component of the ESA–NASA AIDA mission.
-The Hera spacecraft, approved on 29 November 2019, will focus on key measurements to validate impact and asteroid deflection models such as the detailed characterisation of the impact crater made by the DART impactor.
+The Hera spacecraft, approved on 29 November 2019, will focus on key measurements to validate impact and asteroid deflection models, such as the detailed characterisation of the impact crater made by the DART impactor.
 Hera will also measure the DART impact outcome, such as change in the binary system orbit, and will enable detailed characterisation of the Dimorphos volume and surface properties, as well as measure the volume and morphology of the DART impact crater.

 The baseline payload of Hera includes a camera, a miniaturized lidar and two CubeSats dedicated to asteroid characterisation.
 The spacecraft design allows for 40 kg of additional payload mass, including the Small Carry-on Impactor (SCI) proposed by Japan's space agency JAXA.
 Other options, such as a small lander, are being considered.
-Hera will be launched on an Falcon 9 in 2024.
+Hera was launched on a Falcon 9 on 7 October 2024.